Oprah Travels With Her Own Home-Grown Supply Of Avocados

 She did offer one fact about herself.
 “Something very normal that you wouldn’t think,” she said.

 “I travel with my own bread and I bring my own avocados.”
-Oprah Winfrey, who has been known to have her favourite English muffins flown in from Napa, brings her own plane snacks.
+Oprah Winfrey, who has been known to have her favorite English muffins flown in from Napa, brings her own plane snacks.

 But then came the twist: “So, I have my own avocado orchard because I think it’s ridiculous to pay for avocados.”